vin0san/mini-twitter/README.md

 - **Security**: Uses a hardcoded SECRET_KEY for development.
 - **Database**: SQLite for simplicity.
-- **Version 2 Plans**: Integrate AI/ML for tweet toxicity detection using Hugging Face models and Recommend Tweets Based on intrests.
+- **Version 2 Plans**: Integrate AI/ML for tweet toxicity detection using Hugging Face models and Recommend Tweets Based on interests.
 - **Coverage**: 91% achieved with pytest-cov.
 Missing branches are error handling paths (to be tested in future updates).
 - **Contributions**: Feel free to fork and submit pull requests!